 - 1 large onion chopped

 - ½ cup carrot grated or diced

 - ½ teaspoon dried thyme

-- 1 Tbs soy sauce
+- 2 Tbs Worcestershire sauce

-- 1-2 cups of cheddar cheese
+- 2 cups of cheddar cheese

 - In a large stock pot, bring water to a boil; stir in salt.
 Add potatoes and boil gently for about 15 to 20 minutes or until they are soft.
 Drain off water and add butter and salt and pepper.
 Mash the potatoes, adding enough milk to make a smooth mixture.
 Set aside.

-- Top with mashed potatoes.
+- Top with mashed potatoes and cheese.